ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 Overview
 ---
-In this project, I have used deep neural networks and convolutional neural networks to classify traffic signs.
+In this project, I have used a modified LeNet convolutional neural network to classify traffic signs from a [German dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.